Labechamel/Yt-transcription/README.md

 Make sure you have a machine with a compatible NVIDIA GPU and CUDA installed.
 The GPU memory size is important in determining the Whisper level you can effectively utilize.

-If your GPU has 6 GB of RAM or more, you can typically use higher Whisper levels for better transcription quality.
+If your GPU has 6 GB of RAM or more, you can typically use medium Whisper levels for better transcription quality.
 Here are the recommended levels:

 |  Size  | Parameters | Multilingual model | Required VRAM | Relative speed |
 |:------:|:----------:|:------------------:|:-------------:|:--------------:|